Why We Treat Bed Bugs With Heat

 You may also want to wash your clothes, cushions, pillows and sheets after a professional heat treatment to make sure all signs of bed bugs have been completely eradicated.

 For items like clothes, blankets, shoes, bags and even suitcases that have bed bugs inside them, a hot box can be used.
+It can be an effective bed bug control solution.
 This is a perfect solution if you only have a small number of items that have been infested.
 As long as these items have been quarantined from the rest of the house and the infestation hasn’t spread, a hot box will work.

 If you have sensitive fabrics, clothing or furniture that can’t be washed, dried or exposed to high temperatures you can try steaming them instead.
 Steam treatments are a lot more labour intensive, but the steam should get hot enough to penetrate all of the material and kill bed bugs at any stage of life.